 - Cook for 6-8 hours, serve with fresh wheat rolls.

 Readers, which are your favorite tricks for eating healthy dinners?
-Share some of your easiest recipes with us!
+Share some of your favorite easy weeknight recipes with us!